ibecav/CGPfunctions/README.md

   - `Mode` which finds the modal value in a vector of data
   - `SeeDist` which wraps around ggplot2 to provide visualizations of univariate data.
+  - `OurConf` is a simulation function that helps you learn about confidence intervals

 ## Installation